Daxvshah11/Tarjan_vs_Schmidt_Project/REPORT.md

 ## `Problem Statement`

-Study the biconnectivity algorithms of Tarjan and Schmidt for their practical differences in run time, sparse vs dense graphs, and the like.
+Study the biconnectivity algorithms of Tarjan and Schmidt for their practical differences in run time over sparse vs dense graphs, and the likes.

 ## `Assumptions`